 The gondola was maybe 15-20 minutes to get up and the view really was something else.
-It was pretty unreal being able to be between the mountains.
-It’s especially pretty when it’s all misty because it feels like you are going to another planet!
+It feels like you’re on another planet when you are going up the mountains, especially when it’s all misty.

 I loved being there.
 It’s definitely worth making a side trip to go see the mountains.
 Just be prepared because the park is MASSIVE, and sites aren’t close together like you’d think they’d be.
 Tianzi Mountain is about an hour and a half away from Tianmen Mountain (which is accessible right near the main train station) and the Glass Bridge is another hour an a half away. it’s basically a big triangle if that makes any sense?

-A side note would be if you are short on time skip the glass bridge.
+Side note: If you are short on time skip the glass bridge.
 It’s so out of the way and honestly isn’t AS impressive as it seems.
 I didn’t go on but Aaron did and he said you can skip it.
 It’s just one of those quirky tourist things you can do but isn’t a MUST do.
 Also it’s nothing like the mountains you see here.
-It’s a gorge 🙂
+It’s just a gorge 🙂

 On the second day of exploring the Avatar mountains in Zhangjiajie we took to the Yellow Stone Mountains.
 You can reach these mountains easily by the Yangjiajie entrance where you catch the bus.
 You never know when the bus is coming so just hang around the entrance where you will see people getting off the bus.